Do not break the bottle's seal before use. The seal is broken automatically when the bottle is screwed in.

 Volvo recommends that the car is driven to the nearest authorised Volvo workshop for the replacement/repair of the damaged tyre.
 Advise the workshop that the tyre contains sealing fluid.

-The sealing fluid bottle must be replaced after use.
-Volvo recommends that the replacement is performed by an authorised Volvo workshop.
+The sealing fluid bottle and hose must be replaced after use.
+Volvo recommends that these replacements be performed by an authorised Volvo workshop.

 Maximum mileage with tyres containing sealing fluid is 200 km (120 miles).